spatialthoughts/qgis-tutorials/source/docs/3/animating_time_series.rst

   .. image:: /static/3/animating_time_series/images/6.png
       :align: center

 7. The source data contains an attribute ``dateofocc`` - representing the date on which the incident took place.
 This is the field that will be used to determine the points that are rendered for each time period.
-Select ``Single Field with Data/Time`` in :guilabel:`Configuration` Drop down menu, ``dateofocc`` as :guilabel:`Field` and ``1 Year`` for :guilabel:`Event duration`.
+Select ``Single Field with Data/Time`` in :guilabel:`Configuration` Drop down menu, ``dateofocc`` as :guilabel:`Field`.

   .. image:: /static/3/animating_time_series/images/7.png
       :align: center